 Roscioli’s first crippling pang of doubt came when he had three minutes lead around the 110-kilometre mark.
 “I thought ‘where am I going?
 There’s still 200 kilometres to go, five more hours.
 No, I can’t do it.
 It’ll finish me.
 And then perhaps they’ll drop me and I’ll end up outside the time limit.’

-Martinelli, who is now the Astana director sportif, was right.
+Martinelli, who is now the Astana - Premier Tech director sportif, was right.
 In 35-degree heat on the rolling Var roads, accompanied by a chorus of cicadas, Roscioli raced to an advantage of a dozen minutes.
-The disinterested peloton would ultimately roll in 20 and a half minutes down, race leader Miguel Indurain intent on having an uneventful 29th birthday.Indurain would go on to win the 1993 Tour de France
+The disinterested peloton would ultimately roll in 20 and a half minutes down, race leader Miguel Indurain intent on having an uneventful 29th birthday.Indurain would go on to win the 1993 Tour de France.

 Others were not so charitable.
 Roscioli’s second moment of worry came halfway through his long escape, as he discovered a group of eight had attacked and were chasing hard behind.

-At first, Martinelli refused to tell him who or how many they were.
-“If not, I’ll sit up and wait for them,” he told Martinelli.
+At first, Martinelli refused to tell him who or how many there were.
+“If not, I’ll sit up and wait for them,” Roscioli told Martinelli.
 He stopped pedalling, free-wheeled and went to pull over at the side of the road.

 Martinelli relented and reeled off the names.
 It was a group of aces, including green jersey wearer Djamolidine Abdoujaparov, Laurent Jalabert, Franco Ballerini, Massimo Ghirotto and Olaf Ludwig.